-The Chicago Botanic Garden is known for its gorgeous plants, but beautiful birds also abound here, and it’s a great place to bird watch as a family.
+The Chicago Botanic Garden is known for its gorgeous plants, but beautiful birds also abound here, and it’s a great place to bird-watch as a family.
 Children and parents alike will be amazed at the variety of birds they can spot during a leisurely Garden stroll.
 The Garden’s cast of feathered characters changes with the seasons, and you can make birding a repeat activity throughout the year to enjoy them all.
 All you need are good-quality binoculars, a field guide, comfortable clothes, and walking shoes.
-(Families can check out a Discovery Backpack at the Garden containing two binoculars and a field guide, among other things, if they have a driver's license.)

 Whichever time of year you choose, mornings are generally best because birds are most active then, and often most vocal.
-You can even begin watching birds as you eat your breakfast at the Garden Café and look over the lagoon, where swallows are hawking insects.
-Throughout the Garden there are many lovely vistas with benches, and when you tire of walking you can pause on one of them while continuing to observe your feathered friends.
-Don’t forget to include McDonald Woods and the Prairie in your birding tour, as they are often aflutter with activity.
+You can even begin watching birds as you eat your breakfast at the Garden View Café and look over the lakes, where swallows are hawking insects.
+Throughout the Garden, there are many lovely vistas with benches, and when you tire of walking you can pause on one of them while continuing to observe your feathered friends.
+Don’t forget to include the McDonald Woods and the Dixon Prairie in your birding tour, as they are often aflutter with activity.